The Value of Personalized Recommendations: Evidence from Netflix: Estimating the Value of Recommendations and Goods

 \subsection{Value of Recommendation and Targeting}

-We quantify the overall value of the current RecSys on overall engagement and then investigate how this varies across goods.
+We quantify the impact of the current RecSys on overall engagement and then investigate how this varies across goods.
 First, we compare the engagement under different reasonable recommendation algorithms to the currently deployed one.
 This allows us to quantify the overall gains in platform-wide engagement as a result of the current RecSys.
-Second, we compare the value of recommendations for specific goods and quantify the incremental value of targeting for each of these goods under the current RecSys.
-This provides us with a precise measure for the value of targeting and how this varies across good-level characteristics.
+Second, we estimate the impact of the RecSys in driving engagement for specific goods and quantify the incremental value of targeting across the distribution of goods.

+The outcomes we consider allow us to quantify the firm value of the personalization enabled by the current RecSys.
+In general, engagement and diversity are well known to correlate to long-term user engagement and retention, and so characterizing the effect of personalized recommendations on engagement is important for key firm objectives \citep{anderson2020algorithmic, bibaut2024learning, wang2022surrogate}.
+Although increased retention should reflect greater consumer welfare, our reduced-form model focuses on the impact of personalized recommendations on choice.
+Since the underlying mechanisms that drive this can have different welfare interpretations, we refrain from making precise claims regarding the impact of the RecSys on consumer welfare.